© 2012 GolfIsSimple

 - Getting the Ball to the Hole: The Faster You Putt, the Smaller the Hole (Lesson 3, Part 5)

-- Spin on the Ball: What Causes Spin At Impact (Lesson 5, Part 1)
+- Spin on the Ball: God Doesn't Own A One-Iron (Lesson 5, Part 2)

 - Lining Up A Putt: Surveying the Line and Other Practical Considerations (Lesson 2, Part 5)